malintha/rosns3/readme.md

 - Run `./run_server.sh` to run the server.
 - By default, the rosns3_server will run on the UDP port `28500`.

-You can To change the propagation loss model parameters for wireless communiation inside the `run_server.sh` script.
+To change the propagation loss model parameters for wireless communiation inside the `run_server.sh` script.
 To stop the server run `stop_server.sh` script.
 This will kill the ROSNS3 server, stop the container, and remove the it from memory.

 ### Build ROSNS3 Client